 A look at the immigration and passenger lists has shown a number of people bearing the name Colella:

 Colella Settlers in United States in the 20th Century

-- Albina Colella, aged 25, who emigrated to the United States from Montevilotta, in 1900
+- Albina Colella, aged 25, who immigrated to the United States from Montevilotta, in 1900

-- Andrea Colella, aged 27, who emigrated to the United States from Erasacco, Italy, in 1906
+- Andrea Colella, aged 27, who immigrated to the United States from Erasacco, Italy, in 1906

 - Angela Colella, aged 13, who landed in America from Campolo, Italy, in 1907